Tarot Mythology - Mysterious World of Tarot Cards Unveiled

 At present, many people refer to this deck as the Waite-Smith deck, in acknowledgment of Smith’s enduring artwork.
 Now, over 100 years since the release of the Rider-Waite deck, Tarot cards are available in a practically endless selection of designs.
 In general, many of these follow the format and the style of Rider-Waite, although each adapts the cards to suit their own motif.

 Tarots are trendy

-The Tarot is probably one of the most popularly used tools of divination in the world today.
-While not as simple as some other methods like coffee cup, pendulums, tea leaves, etc. the Tarot has drawn people into its magic for centuries.
+The Tarot is probably one of the most popular used tools of divination in the world today.
+While not as simple as some other methods like a coffee cup, pendulums, tea leaves, etc. the Tarot has drawn people into its magic for centuries.

 Today, cards are available for purchase in hundreds of different designs.
 There is a Tarot deck for just about any practitioner, no matter where his or her interests may lie, it could be of angels, past lives, messages from deceased ones, pets… you name it, there’s probably a deck out there for you to choose.
 Although methods of reading the Tarot have changed over the years, and many readers adopt their own unique style to the traditional meanings of a layout, in general, the cards themselves haven’t changed much.
 However, certain myths about tarot cards are busted.

 How tarot works

 God speaks to us through our dreams, hunches, instincts, and inner voices, opening closed doors.

 Like dreams, prayer is a powerful tool to realize God.
 Whatever we feed our subconscious mind - false or true, good or evil - is registered as fact.
 When your thoughts accumulate, they become your beliefs and beliefs haunt your mind.
 The mind is a vast ocean of potential.
 You can dive into it, surf it, float it, swim in it, play it, and have fun in it.

 A devotee asked Ramakrishna Paramhansa "Sir, is God real and can I see him?"